-Inflation has no impact on the business, as the raising of new debt is not anticipated within the foreseeable future
+Inflation has no impact on the business, as the raising of new debt is not anticipated within the foreseeable future, following the post balance sheet raising of £300m of debt as detailed on page 2.

 All future interest obligations are recharged to and settled by Northern Gas Networks Limited.